 ABOUT IPTC

 The idea of the International Plasma Technology Center (IPTC) was generated by Dr. Igor Matveev and announced at the 4th International Workshop and Exhibition on Plasma Assisted Combustion (IWEPAC) on September 17, 2008.
 It was supported by the workshop attendees from Brazil, Canada, Korea, Serbia, Russia, Ukraine, and USA.
-Later on discussions with business and financial communities in the US, Germany, Turkey, within IWEPAC-5, has lead to the IPTC organization as a non-profit Virginia corporation to promote scientific, educational, and charitable activities.
-Within the first three years, IPTC will be focused on activity to:
+Later on discussions with business and financial communities in the US, Germany, Turkey, within IWEPAC-5, has lead to the IPTC organization as a non-profit Virginia corporation (Certificate of Incorporation dated October 21, 2009 and Certificate of Amendment effective December 22, 2009, application for tax exemption dated December 2, 2010 - click here to see Form 1023, 2023 Tax Return Form 990, includings Schedule A, Schedule D and Schedule O, and the exemption ruling letter issued by the IRS on May 12, 2011 Tax Exempt Status) to promote scientific, educational, and charitable activities.
+IPTC is focused on activity to:

 • Establish facilities for proof-of-principle demonstration and industrial plasma studies